Trees, length spectra for rational maps via barycentric extensions and Berkovich spaces: Introduction

 \end{enumerate}

 We establish a connection between the two constructions: \begin{theorem} There is a canonical isometric bijection

 such that

 \end{theorem} \begin{remark} Both the asymptotic cone ${^r\Hyp^3}$ and the complexified Robinson's field ${^\rho\Com}$ use non-principal ultrafilters in the construction.
-We remark that the same ultrafilter $\omega$ is used in both construction.
+We remark that the same ultrafilter $\omega$ is used in both constructions.

 We want to emphasize that each perspective of the limiting map brings its own unique advantages and benefits.
-For example, the barycentric method allows us to work with degenerating sequence of conjugacy classes (see Theorem \ref{DGLC}), while the Berkovich approach gives additional algebraic structure for the $\R$-tree.
+The barycentric method allows us to work with degenerating sequence of conjugacy classes (see Theorem \ref{DGLC}) and gives geometric information for the dynamics of $f_n$.
+The Berkovich approach gives additional algebraic structure of the $\R$-tree.

-We also have a version for degenerating families of rational maps that relates our results with the Berkovich space of the field of Puiseux series (see Theorem \ref{ConnectionToBerkovichDynamicsFamily}). \end{remark}
+We also give a version (see Theorem \ref{ConnectionToBerkovichDynamicsFamily}) for degenerating families of rational maps that shows our construction generalizes the use of the Berkovich space of the field of Puiseux series (cf. \cite{Kiwi15}). \end{remark}

-The limiting dynamics of $F$ (or equivalently $B$) on the $\R$-tree are extremely useful on recovering the limiting ratios of the length spectra for rational maps.
-Motivated by the theory of Teichm\"uller space and Kleinian groups, it is more natural to discuss length spectra for rational maps in a single hyperbolic component $H$ (Cf. \cite{McMS98}), although most of the discussion also works without this assumption.
+The limiting dynamics of $F$ (or equivalently $B$) on the $\R$-tree is useful in recovering the limiting ratios of the length spectra for rational maps.
+Motivated by the theory of Teichm\"uller space and Kleinian groups, it is more natural to discuss length spectra for rational maps in a single hyperbolic component $\HC$ (cf. \cite{McMS98}), although most of the discussions also work without this assumption.